 Additionally, it’s important that both carer and the person being cared for enter into an arrangement with something in writing that protects them both.
 Setting out what the carer will do and when will ensure that what is expected is clear, avoiding any confusion.

-How much do you get paid for taking care of a family member?
+How much should I get paid when taking care of a family member?

 The rate of pay should be set out too and the carer needs to ensure that they are not being overpaid for the care they provide.
 Some people mistakenly believe that if they have given up work to provide care, they should be paid the same as their previous salary.
 This is not true.
 The rates paid to carers are much lower than other professions and any proposed carer should investigate what the local rates are.